Delta slashes flights by 40% as virus cripples global travel

 Delta Air Lines will cut passenger-carrying capacity by 40% to deal with a nosedive in travel demand, and it is talking to the White House and Congress about assistance to get through a downturn caused by the new coronavirus.

-The 40% cut in capacity is the largest in Delta's history, surpassing reductions that were made after the September 2001 terror attacks.
+The cut in capacity over the next few months is the largest in Delta's history, surpassing reductions that were made after the September 2001 terror attacks.

-Delta also said Friday it will stop all flights to continental Europe for the next 30 days — possibly longer — ground up to 300 airplanes and delay deliveries of new planes to save cash.
+Delta also said Friday it will stop all flights to continental Europe for the next 30 days — possibly longer — ground up to 300 airplanes, delay deliveries of new planes to save cash, and cut spending by $2 billion.
+It is freezing hiring and offering unpaid leave to employees.

+The airline's stock surged in afternoon trading to close up 13.8% at $38.36, recovering more than half of a 21% drop the day before.

 Delta's moves come as the outlook for airlines continues to get worse.